isaacg1/isaacg1.github.io/project-ideas.md

 **Further steps:** Implement this policy in simulation.
 What's its empirical transform?
 Is it empirically optimal?

 Is the policy the optimal 3-job policy?
 Optimal without arrivals?

+### Mutliserver Nudge

+Nudge was defined for the single-server setting.
+However, much of the analysis of Nudge relative to FCFS only relied on the arrival process, not the departure process.
+Does Nudge have better asymptotic tail than FCFS in the M/G/k?
+Stochastic dominance?

+**First step:** Simulate Nudge in the M/G/k.

+**Future step:** Port the analysis to the M/G/k.
+How much transfers?